invitecomm/asterisk-ivr/README.md

 │   |   ├── settings.conf
 │   |   └── simple.py
 │   ├── README.md
-│   └── stuff that MAY or MAY NOT work for you.
+│   └── stuff that MAY or MAY NOT work for you
 |
 ├── README.md
 ├── LICENSE.txt